jc141x/jc141-bash/setup/readme.md

 ### [SteamDeck Hardware support on Arch](steamdeck.md)

 ## not supported distros

+Releases might work but we can't porimise anything and don't want to waste time troubleshooting, for setup look at what most closely resembles your distro and use common sense.
+For example, if you use apt as your package manager you go for debian.

    - Debian Stable (outdated)
      - Ubuntu (malware, outdated)
           - Kubuntu, Lubuntu, Xubuntu